 White Room Dialogue Defined

 White room dialogue is pretty much what it sounds like: dialogue that appears to be happening inside a white room.
 Because the author hasn’t provided any scene descriptions, the reader has no way to picture accurately where the conversation is taking place.
 For all intents and purposes, such unattributed could be happening anywhere from a mental institution’s padded room to a spaceship to an underwater sea grotto.
 And in lieu of any defining information, our brains are likely to default to imagining disembodied voices in a white room.
 TV Tropes even calls it the Featureless Plane of Disembodied Dialogue.
+(On rare occasions, this is actually the atmosphere you want to create.
+Orson Scott Card used White Room Dialogue to great effect in Ender’s Game.)

 For those who find that writing dialogue is their forte, it’s all too easy to get carried away by the witty banter or somber discussion and forget that all of these things are happening somewhere.
 And that the people who are talking probably aren’t standing at absolute attention, not moving a muscle.